engintalay/kriptoAlSatSinyal/README.md

 - **run.sh**: Shell script to run the main signal generator.
 - **run.bat**: Batch script to run the main signal generator on Windows.
 - **coinler.txt**: List of coin pairs to monitor (one per line).
-- **ayarlar.json**: Stores the selected time interval for the GUI application.
+- **ayarlar.json**: Stores the selected time interval for the GUI and terminal applications.

 ## Installation Instructions